Text as Neural Operator: Image Manipulation by Text Instruction: Methodology

-where $\sigma$ is the sigmoid function, $*$ represents the 2d-convolution product with kernel $W_{m}$ (see~\figref{other_archa}).
-We use two layers of MLP with the ReLU activation.
-The spatial attention can be derived from $M$ by performing $\ell_1$ normalization over the spatial dimensions.
-In this paper, we choose to use the unnormalized mask for improved generalization performance.
+where $\sigma$ is the sigmoid function, $*$ represents the 2d-convolution product with kernel $W_{m}$ (\cf~\figref{other_archa}).
+We use two layers of the MLP with the ReLU activation.

-In training, we also use an $\ell_1$ loss to penalize the distance between the predicted mask $M$ and the noisy true mask, and assign it the same weight as the $\mathcal{L}_{L1}$ reconstruction loss.
+During training, we compute an $\ell_1$ loss to penalize the distance between the predicted mask $M$ and the noisy true mask, and assign it the same weight as the $\mathcal{L}_{L1}$ reconstruction loss.
 Note that computing this loss needs no additional supervision as the noisy mask is automatically computed by comparing the difference between the input and ground-truth training images.